JuliaPraxis/Naming/guides/Iteration.md

 While this practice is not generally appropriate, when an integer range is used for
 iteration or comprehension, either a UnitRange{&thinsp;Int&thinsp;} or a StepRange{&thinsp;Int, Int&thinsp;},
 it is alright.
-If you do this, either name the integer range so well that a nonexpert
+If you do this, either name the integer range so well that nonexperts
-gleans the meaning of the iterate easily, or include a comment giving specifics.
+easily glean the meaning of the iterate, or include a comment that explains.